everlasting17th/card_gen/README.md

 5) Setup urls and api keys in the "Configure API" menu
 6) Enjoy

+#### What should I do with the prompts ?
+1) **Image prompt**.
+Describe art style, shading, amount of details and basically everything what should stay the same between images.
+Insert `{0}` in your prompt.
+During generation, card illustration prompt will be inserted here.
+2) **Negative prompt**.
+Anything you dont want in your images, search for basic negative prompts if not sure how to start.
+3) *(optional)* **Open AI prompt**.
+This prompt will only be used if you set up Open Ai API key in the settings.
+You have to describe a task of distilling text description into SD tags to Chat GPT.
+For examples look into examples/folder.
+End your prompt with `{0}`

 ## Usage of Comfy UI Pipeline
 1) Enable dev mode in the Comfy UI settings
 2) Click Save (API Format) to download pipeline JSON file